Pop3m3/monte_carlo_simulation/README.md

 - Bilingual support (English and Persian)
 - Visualize balance changes over trades using Matplotlib
 - Export simulation results to an Excel file
+- Export simulation results to a CSV file

 ## Requirements